Homosexuality in ancient Rome: Concubinus

 Some Roman men kept a male concubine (concubinus, "one who lies with; a bed-mate") before they married a woman.
 Eva Cantarella has described this form of concubinage as "a stable sexual relationship, not exclusive but privileged".
 Within the hierarchy of household slaves, the concubinus seems to have been regarded as holding a special or elevated status that was threatened by the introduction of a wife.
 In a wedding hymn, Catullus portrays the groom's concubinus as anxious about his future and fearful of abandonment.
 His long hair will be cut, and he will have to resort to the female slaves for sexual gratification—indicating that he is expected to transition from being a receptive sex object to one who performs penetrative sex.
 The concubinus might father children with women of the household, not excluding the wife (at least in invective).
 The feelings and situation of the concubinus are treated as significant enough to occupy five stanzas of Catullus's wedding poem.
 He plays an active role in the ceremonies, distributing the traditional nuts that boys threw (rather like rice or birdseed in the modern Western tradition).

 The relationship with a concubinus might be discreet or more open: male concubines sometimes attended dinner parties with the man whose companion they were.
 Martial even suggests that a prized concubinus might pass from father to son as an especially coveted inheritance.
 A military officer on campaign might be accompanied by a concubinus.
 Like the catamite or puer delicatus, the role of the concubine was regularly compared to that of Ganymede, the Trojan prince abducted by Jove (Greek Zeus) to serve as his cupbearer.

 The concubina, a female concubine who might be free, held a protected legal status under Roman law, but the concubinus did not, since he was typically a slave.

+Amasius

+The term "amasius" functioned as a colloquial label for a male lover or a "kept" youth, often blurring the line between a romantic partner and a male prostitute.
+In the Roman comedies of "Plautus", the word is frequently used to describe younger males who provide sexual favors in exchange for gifts or financial support.
+Unlike the "amator", who was the active pursuer, the amasius occupied a passive role that carried significant social stigma.
+This transactional relationship aligned the amasius with the broader category of the "scortum", a term used for professional prostitutes.
+In later satirical texts, the word highlighted the loss of status associated with selling one's body, distinguishing these individuals from the respectable citizens of the Roman Empire.